(Victims Aid Berlin Association)

 Map and list view

 The help resources are Swipe up to see all the information about the results and swipe down to see the entire map.
-You can also switch to list view with just one interaction.
+You can also switch to a list view with just one interaction offering help from local sources exactly when and where you need it.

 The local support details page clearly and neatly displays relevant data for the victim to reach and how to do it, as well as interesting related information based on the search parameters.